jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### How do I report a bug?

-If something's not working, we'd like to hear about it.
+If something's not working, provide feedback and details.
 [Report a bug here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).

 <a name="q8"></a>

-### How can I provide additional feedback?
+### How can I provide more feedback?

-We love feedback.
+Feedback is welcome.
 If you have a suggestion about how to make something better, [share your idea here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
-To ask a question, check out [our forum](https://www.ibmdw.net/answers?community=jazzhub).
+To ask a question, check out [the dW Answers forum](https://www.ibmdw.net/answers?community=jazzhub).

 <a name="ibmer"></a>

-### I'm an IBMer.
+### I'm work at IBM.
 What do I need to know about starting a DevOps Services project?

-In the spirit of open development, we encourage both public and private projects, and we ask that you remember the following:
+In the spirit of open development, IBM encourages both public and private projects and asks that you remember these guidelines:

 - Never add IBM Confidential information to a DevOps Services project.
-- Before getting involved in projects that have open source code, consult the [Open Source Participation Guidelines](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W783ba5fa6c1a_40b3_945a_07d0eb0115bd).
+- Before you get involved in projects that have open source code, consult the [Open Source Participation Guidelines](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W783ba5fa6c1a_40b3_945a_07d0eb0115bd).
-- When participating in projects on your own time, follow the [Business Conduct Guidelines](http://w3-03.ibm.com/ibm/documents/corpdocweb.nsf/ContentDocsByTitle/Business+Conduct+Guidelines), especially section 5.0 On Your Own Time. -- Talk it over with your manager, and involve your IBM legal contact as needed.
+- When you participate in projects on your own time, follow the [Business Conduct Guidelines](http://w3-03.ibm.com/ibm/documents/corpdocweb.nsf/ContentDocsByTitle/Business+Conduct+Guidelines), especially section 5.0 On Your Own Time.
+Talk it over with your manager, and involve your IBM legal contact as needed.

 <a name="q18"></a>